TIBCOSoftware/js-docker/jaspersoft-containers/Docker/jrs/README.md

 # Deploying the Application in Cluster Mode

-- It uses haproxy as a load balancer and activemq as a cache replication.
+- It uses haproxy as a load balancer and infinispan as a cache replication.
 Before launching the application, make sure images are created successfully and repository DB setup is also completed.

    `docker-compose -f cluster-docker-compose.yml up -d`